-- Age Segment Analysis: The Department has an even distribution of age segments serving as the primary audience for core program areas. - Program Lifecycle: Programs in the Beginning stages are in line with the recommended distribution of programs at 60%.
+• Age Segment Analysis: The Department has an even distribution of age segments serving as the

+• Program Lifecycle: Programs in the Beginning stages are in line with the recommended distribution of programs at 60%.
 There are 35% of programs in the Growth stage, which will eventually roll over into the Mature stage, helping to stabilize the overall program mix and put these programs in the recommended 40% range.
-Programs in the Saturation and Decline stages are within the recommended range individually, but above the 0%-10% range collectively. - Financial Stability: Recommendations in this report can assist the Department with setting and meeting financial goals. - Marketing & Communications: The Department is using a mix of communications and marketing strategies including the use of social media.
-The Department has an opportunity to solicit more community feedback through Statistically Valid surveys, focus groups, and more regular surveys.
+Programs in the Saturation and Decline stages are within the recommended range individually, but above the 0%-10% range collectively.

+• Financial Stability: Recommendations in this report can assist the Department with setting and

+Marketing & Communications: The Department is using a mix of communications and marketing strategies including the use of social media.
+The Department has an opportunity to solicit more community feedback through statistically valid surveys, focus groups, and more regular surveys.